cardano-foundation/testnets-cardano-org/resources/content/pages/plutus-pioneer-program/plutus-pioneer-program-en.md

     Join our new training program and become a certified pioneer for Plutus!

     We are now launching our Plutus pioneer program.
 We are looking for developers to join us on a learning journey and then help us stress test our code before we officially release Plutus to the world!

+    ### Starts April 5th

   hero_cta_label: Register
   hero_cta_href: '/plutus-pioneer-program/#plutus'
   page_content: |